ab4d/Ab4d.SharpEngine.Samples/Ab4d.SharpEngine.Samples.AspNetCoreApp/README.md

 # Simple ASP.NET Core website with Ab4d.SharpEngine

-This project demonstrates how to create a simple web page that uses only HTML and JavaScript to start the WebAssembly that is compiled from the `Ab4d.SharpEngine.Samples.WebAssemblyDemo` project.
+This project demonstrates how use **ASP.NET Core web server** to start a simple web page that uses WebAssembly files that are compiled from the `Ab4d.SharpEngine.Samples.WebAssemblyDemo` project.

-To serve the web page, this project uses an **Asp.Net Core web server**.
+This project does not require Blazor WebAssembly because it only uses HTML and JavaScript to load and start the WebAssembly.

-To see how to use a Node.js web server or a simple Python, see the [Ab4d.SharpEngine.Samples.HtmlWebPage project](../Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).
+To see how to use a Node.js web server or a simple Python web server, see the [Ab4d.SharpEngine.Samples.HtmlWebPage project](../Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).

 ### Prepare required files